Bolton-and-Menk-GIS/restapi/README.md

 restapi will try to use arcpy first if you have it, otherwise will defer to open source.
 Both support the reading of shapefiles to return the first feature back as a restapi.Geometry object

-It also supports arcpy Geometries and shapefile._Shape() objects
+It also supports arcpy Geometries and shapefile.Shape() objects
 ````py
 >>> shp = r'C:\TEMP\Polygons.shp' # a shapefile on disk somewhere
 >>> geom = restapi.Geometry(shp)